w3f/polkadot-spec/docs/sect-metadata.md

 <PalletConstant className="graphviz" />

-## 12.3.
-Extrinsic Metadata {#sect-rtm-extrinsic-metadata}
+## -sec-num- Extrinsic Metadata {#sect-rtm-extrinsic-metadata}

-The metadata about a pallets extrinsics, part of the main structure ([Section 12.1](sect-metadata#sect-rtm-structure)) and of the following format:
+The metadata about a pallets extrinsics, part of the main structure ([Section -sec-num-ref-](sect-metadata#sect-rtm-structure)) and of the following format:

 ###### Definition -def-num- Signed Extension Metadata {#defn-rtm-signed-extension-metadata}